xb00dx/ACTIVSg200r/README.md

 ## About the Original System `ACTIVSg200`

 - Details about the original system `ACTIVSg200` can be found at [Illinois 200-Bus System: ACTIVSg200](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/activsg200/)
-- A description of the initial algorithm used to develop these cases is given in: [1].
+- A description of the initial algorithm used to develop these cases is given in [1].

 ## About the Revised System `ACTIVSg200r`